A Great Chaos: Critical reception

 A Great Chaos was listed as one of the best albums of 2023 by Complex, Slant Magazine, and The Washington Post, with Rolling Stone and Paste listing it as one of 2023's best hip-hop albums.
 HotNewHipHop, HipHopDX and Complex listed "Fighting My Demons" as one of the best songs of 2023.
 The Fader ranked "Jennifer's Body" as the 60th best song of 2023, whilst Rolling Stone ranked it as the year's sixth best rap song.
 Pitchfork included "Lose It" in its list of the best rap songs of the year.
 Complex ranked "SS" as the 42nd best song of 2024.
 Also in 2024, Pitchfork ranked A Great Chaos at number 86 on its list of "The 100 Best Albums of the 2020s So Far".
 The album is considered Carson's breakout album.
 According to Vivian Medithi of The Fader, the album "notched new commercial and critical highs" for rage music, with Carson establishing himself as "the face of [the genre] in 2024" through his greater "consistency" compared to his Opium labelmates.
 Writing in Complex that same year, Kieran Press-Reynolds believed that the album's "hyper-cluttered" style of rage was already proving influential on rappers such as OsamaSon.
-In 2025, Elania Bernstein of Hypebeast opined that the album had become "the very blueprint for post-SoundCloud rage-trap as a whole."
+In 2025, Elania Bernstein of Hypebeast opined that it had become "the very blueprint for post-SoundCloud rage-trap as a whole."